ScottDSS/git_learning/README.md

 | q! | This exits the editor, not saving any changes made |
 | i | This is to initially insert text |

-Here's a coulpe of sites that helped me:
+Here's a coulpe of things that helped me:
 * [Interactive Vim Tutorial](https://www.openvim.com/)
+* Open your terminal and type `vimtutor`

 If you would like to play around in python and create more than one Hello World app I advise you to create a folder.